Did you know you can secure life insurance without needing…

-Being diagnosed won’t affect the terms of your existing policy, therefore if you work in a profession where you’re at higher risk it’s best to take out life insurance and critical illness cover to ensure you’re fully protected.
+Being diagnosed won’t affect the terms of your existing policy, therefore if you work in a profession where you’re at higher risk you may consider taking out cover sooner rather than later, to ensure you’re fully protected.

 Any non-disclosure regarding your HIV status during the application will deem your policy invalid.
 As a result, no pay out will be issued after you’re gone.

 Unfortunately, even in 2020, being diagnosed with HIV still brings with it inaccurate connotations.